franciscoyira/islr-exercises/ch3.md

     ## (Intercept) 1.666984 2.572828
     ## x2          2.373658 5.481029

 As in d), in this case we can also reject the null hypothesis of the coefficient being equal to zero.
-However, the estimated value is much higher than it's true value (the true value is even outside the confidence interval).
-This may be because, since `x2` has been generated from `x1`, it's coefficient is picking up the relationship from both `x2` and `x1` (through their correlation) with the response variable.
+However, the estimated value is much higher than it’s true value (the true value is even outside the confidence interval).
+This may be because, since `x2` has been generated from `x1`, it’s coefficient is picking up the relationship from both `x2` and `x1` (through their correlation) with the response variable.

 f.
 Do the results obtained in (c)–(e) contradict each other?
 Explain your answer.